bratislava/kupaliska-starz-fe/README.md

 # Kupaliska FE

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
-It's using [Craco](https://www.npmjs.com/package/@craco/craco) to allow tailwind-css
+We are using [Vite](https://vitejs.dev) to allow tailwind-css

 ## Development Setup

 ### Dependencies

-Before you start you need to have [backend](https://dev.azure.com/bratislava-innovation/Inovacie/_git/kupaliska-starz-be) up and running.
+Before you start you need to have [backend](https://github.com/bratislava/kupaliska-starz-be) up and running.

 Install dependencies: